Santos2175/ebpearls-backend-assignment/README.md

 ### API Documentation

 For a detailed API documentation with request/response examples, status codes, and error handling, see [docs/api/task.md](./docs/api/task.md).

 ---

+### Postman Collection
+You can import the Postman collection for the Task Management API to test the endpoints directly.
+The collection includes all the requests along with example responses.

+1. Download the collection from the following link: [Postman Collection](./tasks.postman_collection.json)
+2. Import it into your Postman app and start testing the API.

+---
 ### License